1.3.2 Bylaws of the Board of Trustees

 Board members elected after recommendation by alumni, faculty, staff, or student groups shall not succeed themselves in consecutive terms.

-Any member of the Board of Trustees who is facing a removal for cause shall have the right to meet with the Executive Committee of the Board of Trustees prior to the action by the whole board.
+Any member of the Board of Trustees who is facing a removal for cause shall have the right to meet with the Executive Committee of the Board of Trustees prior to the action by the board.
 If the person facing removal for cause is a member of the Executive Committee, then he/she shall remove him/herself from all deliberations related to the removal action.

 Section 6: Nomination of Trustees

-The Trusteeship Committee shall recommend candidates for election or reelection to the board through procedures adopted by the board.
+The Governance Committee shall recommend candidates for election or reelection to the board through procedures adopted by the board.
 A slate of candidates shall be provided to all trustees at least twenty calendar days in advance of the annual or regular meeting at which an election is scheduled.
 Biographical information for new prospective trustee candidates will be provided as well.

 Section 7: Election